gibbok/typescript-book/README.md

 As of typescript 4.7.0, we can generalize a Covariant by using the `out` keyword:

+#### Optional Variance Annotations for Type Parameters

+Using the `out` and `in` keywords is possible to be specific about Variance annotation:

+For Covariant use the `in` keyword:

 ```typescript
 type AnimalCallback<out T> = () => T; // T is Covariant here
 ```

-and Contravariance by using the `in` keyword:
+and for Contravariance use the `in` keyword:

 ```typescript
 type AnimalCallback<in T> = () => T; // T is Contravariance here